sharmakajal0/database_management_systems/design-patterns/weeks/week-1.md

 }
 ```

+- The adaptee is hidden from the client by the wrapper adapter class.

 An adapter is meant to:
 - Wrap the adaptee and expose a target interface to the client.
 - Indirectly change the adaptee's interface into one that the client is expecting by implementing a target interface.